apache/sling-whiteboard/graphql-scripting/README.md

 ----

+## Status at commit 61721472

-**Status**: at commit `e09c3df3`, the GraphQL engine is functional, a request to a Resource `/foo` mapped to a .gql script containing `{ currentResource { path } }` returns `{currentResource={path=/foo}}`.
+The GraphQL engine is functional, a request to a Resource `/foo` mapped to a .gql script containing `{ currentResource { path } }` returns `{currentResource={path=/foo}}`.
 This demonstrates the server-side execution of GraphQL queries, in the context of the current Resource.

-A (rough) GraphQLServlet allows for implementing either a traditional GraphQL single-path endpoint, or turning any Sling Resource into a GraphQL endpoint.
+A (rough) `GraphQLServlet` allows for implementing either a traditional GraphQL single-path endpoint, or turning any Sling Resource into a GraphQL endpoint.
 See the comments in that class.

 ----